1815 Bali earthquake: Damage

-The earthquake occurred at 10:00 p.m. local time.
-In Buleleng shaking was described as violent.
-A series of strong shocks followed and persisted for an hour.
+The earthquake occurred at 22:00 local time.
+In Buleleng shaking was described as violent; then followed by aftershocks that persisted for an hour.
 Shaking was felt in Bima, Surabaya, and Lombok.
-A massive "explosion" was observed along the coastal ranges.
-The explosion triggered a landslide which buried Singaraja and Buleleng, resulting in at least 10,253 fatalities.
-A large fissure was observed running through Lake Tamblingan, from Buleleng to Tabanan.
-It agitated the lake and caused flooding.
-A destructive tsunami washed onto the Balinese coast, killing an additional 1,200 people.
+A massive "explosion" was observed along the coastal ranges which triggered a landslide.
+The landslide buried Singaraja and Buleleng, resulting in at least 10,253 fatalities.
+A large On Lake Tamblingan, a fissure extended from Buleleng to Tabanan.
+This agitated the lake and caused flooding.